 #14- The Great Pacific Garbage Patch between California and Hawaii is the size of the US State of Texas

-The Great Pacific Garbage Patch is a collection of marine plastic debris, an indication of the size of this pollution problem in the US.
-Massive patches of plastic debris cover large swathes of the ocean surface and floor.
+The Great Pacific Garbage Patch is a collection of marine plastic debris, indicating the size of this pollution problem in the US.
+Massive patches of marine litter and plastic debris cover large swathes of the ocean surface and sea floor.

 #15- By 2030, the number of plastics entering the ocean will be the equivalent of two garbage trucks per minute.
 By 2050, that estimate will be three trucks by the minute.ref